 Keep your family safe this summer by following these tips from the American Academy of Pediatrics (AAP).
-For sun and water safety tips, click here.
+Also, see

 - Fireworks that are often thought to be safe, such as sparklers, can reach temperatures above 1000 degrees Fahrenheit, and can burn users and bystanders.